-To address challenges in the overlapping sectors of public health, education and gender, MCI has brought in numerous experts to carry out deworming in the Mekelle public schools, to train educators to conduct future deworming exercises and to train medical practitioners in the areas of neglected tropical diseases, other infectious diseases and complex urological and cataract repair surgeries.
+To address challenges in the overlapping sectors of public health, education and gender, MCI brought in numerous experts to carry out deworming in the Mekelle public schools, to train educators to conduct future deworming exercises and to train medical practitioners in the areas of neglected tropical diseases, other infectious diseases and complex urological and cataract repair surgeries.
 In tandem with the deworming, which was carried out by physicians from Ben Gurion University, in Beersheva, Israel, the Government of Israel, through its Office of International Cooperation (MASHAV), built dozens of sex-segregated latrines in Mekelle public schools, a proven intervention to help keep girls in school.
-The urological surgeons, courtesy of KNOCK Foundation, are returning this year, and MCI is eager to help support Mekelle’s new medical college with further training opportunities for the city’s young medical practitioners.
-The Boston-based Himalayan Cataract Project has led several missions to Mekelle, performing thousands of cataract and corneal surgeries, in addition to working with Quiha Zonal Hospital and the Tigray Regional Health Bureau to expand access to modern cataract and corneal surgery by creating a Regional Center for Eye Care Excellence there.
+Urological surgeons, courtesy of KNOCK Foundation, helped support Mekelle’s new medical college with training opportunities for the city’s young medical practitioners.
+The Boston-based Himalayan Cataract Project led several missions to Mekelle, performing thousands of cataract and corneal surgeries, in addition to working with Quiha Zonal Hospital and the Tigray Regional Health Bureau to expand access to modern cataract and corneal surgery by creating a Regional Center for Eye Care Excellence there.

-As one of only three Millennium Cities participating in MCI’s Regional Partnership to Promote Trade and Investment in Sub-Saharan Africa, Mekelle’s mayor, MCI’s investment promotion specialist and the Tigray Investment Office have been busy organizing capacity-building workshops and hosting Regional Partnership meetings; establishing a public-private sector dialogue aimed at strengthening aftercare services for existing investors; producing investment profiles, targeting potential investors and organizing an Investment Day to take place in the national capital during the first half of 2013.
+As one of only three Millennium Cities that participated in MCI’s Regional Partnership to Promote Trade and Investment in Sub-Saharan Africa, Mekelle’s mayor, MCI’s investment promotion specialist and the Tigray Investment Office organized capacity-building workshops and hosted Regional Partnership meetings; established a public-private sector dialogue aimed at strengthening aftercare services for existing investors; produced investment profiles, targeting potential investors and organized an Investment Day which took place in the national capital during the first half of 2013.